Farrukhjon/sandbox/api/API.md

 An API
   - stands for Application Programming Interface
   - is `a way for two or more computer programs` to `communicate` with each other
-  - is `a contract` that define how applications, services, and components `communicate`
+  - is `a contract` that defines how applications, services, and components `communicate`
   - offers a `service` to other `pieces` of software
   - simplifies programming by `abstracting the underlying implementation`